heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 ## Compound Data Types

 So what about `Datetime`?
 How does that work?
 How does one model a `Datetime`?
 The short answer is "however you want".
-A compound type is a colum that expands into a number of other columns.
+A compound type is a column that expands into a number of other columns.
 For example, we can define `Datetime` using the `struct` keyword

 ```
 struct Datetime[DateTime(format="ISO-8601")] {